shanujaiswal/Practice_Project/JS notes.md

 --> It doesn't modify the original array but returns a new one with the elements that satisfy the condition set in the callback function.

 # In function method if there is return we have to create a new variable , if there is direct console then there is no need to make a new variable

+# Reduce method
+--> The reduce() method is used to reduce an array to a single value by applying a reducer function on each element of the array, one at a time, and accumulating the results

+# Sort method
+--> the sort() function is used to sort the elements of an array in place.
+--> By default, it sorts the elements as strings, but we can provide a custom sorting function to sort elements according to specific criteria.